bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 Update 19-04-26:

-Colab's GPU has upgrade to Tesla T4, now it becomes my best bet.
+Colab's GPU has upgrade to Tesla T4 from K80, now it becomes my best bet.